We should reduce the social harm from gambling and ensure community groups don’t need to reply on gambling revenue.

-- The most harmful forms of gambling should be regulated.
+- The most harmful forms of gambling, like pokie machines, should be regulated.
+Fundraising raffles and workplace sweepstakes are not a problem.

-- Impose a levy on gambling turnover to be paid to independent problem gambling support services.
+- Gambling turnover should be levied, with all revenue going to independent problem gambling support and related social services.